brianrhall/Assembly/README.md

-*This page is currently a work in progress as we are in the production stage with expected publication in July 2017.*

 # Assembly Programming and Computer Architecture for Software Engineers (APCASE)

 #### * Code Repository - some assembly required...git it? *